 What do you like most about working for yourself?

 The creative freedom, being able to take brain breaks when needed and the ability to create a workspace that accommodates and supports my neurodiversities.
-I also don’t have to work over time or pull all nighters if I don’t want to.
+I also don’t have to work overtime or pull all-nighters if I don’t want to.
 Working in an office environment was so tough and draining for me, I don’t think I could ever go back to it.
-I am enjoying my work life balance and relaxing work environment way to much.
+I am enjoying my work-life balance and relaxing work environment way too much.
 I also love that I don’t have to worry about pleasing an employer or getting fired.
 I am such a people pleaser, so removing this pressure from myself has been a huge relief.

 A huge part of starting and growing a business is having the right mindset.
 What are some of the things you do to stay motivated?

 I sat down and truly considered what success meant to me, as well as what kind of life I want to live, and what are my priorities.
 I wanted to create a life for myself in which I could exercise daily, prepare my own meals, meditate and have a few hobbies.
 To do work that I found fun, creatively fulfilling and serves as a catalyst for positive change.
 I was tired of constantly wanting to make a difference, but not being in a position to do it.
 I was tired of not having a work-life balance and not being able to spend time on things that give me pleasure.

 “I am very thankful for the failure of my previous business, as it showed me how things should not feel.”